raisely/parkes-controller/README.md

 ---------------- | ---------- | ---------------------------------------------------------------------------------------------------
-models           | (required) | Object containing all of your sequelize models (they should have singular names, ie User not Users) authorize        | undefined  | A hook to authorize api calls resourceIdColumn | 'uuid'     | Name of the column to be used for a resource id by the api
+models           | (required) | Object containing all of your sequelize models (they should have singular names, ie User not Users) authorize        | undefined  | A hook to authorize api calls enableAsyncAuth  | false      | Enables or disables asynchronous callbacks for authentication resourceIdColumn | 'uuid'     | Name of the column to be used for a resource id by the api

 ## Hooks

 As shown in the above example, Parkes Controller allows you to bind events to before and after a primary database action occors within a request.
 This allows you to modify the requests before a response is generated.

-#### Parameters
+### Parameters

 `ctx` represents a Koa context object, while the second paramater represents a single Sequelize model or collection of models (unless otherwise stated).

 Hook Name           | Returns             | Description
 ------------------- | ------------------- | ---------------------------------------------------------